Garmin eyes Europe No.1 spot with Navigon

-BERLIN Garmin Ltd is looking to challenge rival TomTom's leading position in the European market for portable navigation devices (PNDs) though its acquisition of Germany-based Navigon, its executive said on Friday.
+BERLIN, Sept 2 Garmin Ltd (GRMN.O) is looking to challenge rival TomTom's (TOM2.AS) leading position in the European market for portable navigation devices (PNDs) though its acquisition of Germany-based Navigon, its executive said on Friday.

 "It gives us the ability to take over the No.1 position," Chief Operating Officer and President Clifton Pemble told Reuters in an interview on the sidelines of the IFA consumer electronics fair in Berlin.